turingschool/try-turing/fe-online-weekend/containers/index.md

   <h3>Try It: Lists</h3>
   <p><em>Before you think about the code, it's recommended that you jot down your plan.
 What type of list could you add to your page?
 What text will each item display?</em></p>
   <p>Open the <code>index.html</code> file of your repl project.
 Somewhere inside of the <code>body</code> tags, make a list on your page.</p>
-  <p>Check in on the "View" of your app to see the result of these new elements.</p>
+  <p>Check in on the view of your live app to see the result of these new elements.</p>
   <p>Try using both <code>ul</code> and <code>ol</code> - what is the difference?
 What do you think <code>ul</code>, <code>ol</code> and <code>li</code> stand for?
 Feel free to Google!</p>
   <p> Early Finisher?
 AMY give them a link for how to remove or style bullet points in CSS.</p>
 </div>